neodan99/Minecraft-project-part-13/README.md

 Placing, breaking blocks causes a 3-5 blocks remove or add.
 Average is 5 blocks.
 Totally random, can't find a rhyme or reason, sometimes they stack on top of eachother, creating a S or corkscrew pattern, then sometimes it's a straight line with, it's always different.
 The least number of blocks I see added or removed is 2.
 Never just one though.

 It seems to me the game is detecting input as if I'm holding the 'Q' button even if I just barely tap it.
+Similar effect if I right click once to remove a block.
+3-5 get removed whether it's blocks I placed or blocks generated.

 Not sure if the game speed and block placing issue are related, but seems like it?